1. Prerequisites for the fight against bribery in international business transactions

 The OECD Convention requires the countries party to the OECD Convention to establish the legal prerequisites at the national level to prosecute natural and legal persons intentionally offering, promising or giving any undue pecuniary or other advantage, whether directly or through intermediaries, to a foreign public official, for that official or for a third party, in order that the official act or refrain from acting in relation to the performance of official duties, in order to obtain or retain business or other improper advantage in the conduct of international business..

-Criminal offenses under the OECD Convention include attempts to bribe or prepare for the bribery of a foreign public official.
 The OECD Convention also requires State Parties to take the necessary legislative measures to establish that incitement, aiding and abetting, or authorization of an act of bribery of a foreign public official is a criminal offense.

 What is the meaning of the OECD Convention?